turboapps/docs/reference/command_line/subscription.md

 ### subscription

-The `subscription` command prints details, updates, suspends and resumes subscriptions to a channel.
+The `subscription` command is used to update, suspend, resume and print the details of a subscription.

 ```
 Usage: subscription <options> [action] <name>